EGO-Tech/starbase-ships/rigger/README.md

 #### Managing Power

 By default the generator will only run and ramp up when the batteries need charging so there is minimum management needed.
-But you can set a minimum generate rate by setting the `MinEPS` value using the switch for the minimum rate and turning on `Min_EPS`.
+But you can set a minimum generate rate by setting the `Min Generator Limit` value using the switch for the minimum rate and turning on `Min Gen`.

 #### Refueling Propellant